low-cost, low-carbon, 3d printed concrete beams for the construction industry

 • State-of-the-art fibre optic sensors from infrastructure monitoring specialist Epsimon, which are allowing us to monitor the forces & temperature over a 6 month period.
 At this point the majority of material strength gain and creep effects will have occurred, enabling extrapolation of the long-term future performance of the full design life with a high degree of confidence.

 Once 6 months of testing is complete, the bridge will be gifted to Constructionarium.
-One of the many benefits of minimass™ is the promotion of circularity - the bridge is being designed to be easily disassembled to allow it to join the centre’s project roster.
+One of the many benefits of minimass™ is the promotion of circularity - the bridge has been designed to be easily disassembled to allow it to join the centre’s project roster.
 This will help to educate the industry professionals of the future about sustainable and innovative construction solutions.

 minimass™ is a concrete and steel truss which creates stiffness and strength through axial compression and tension, not typical bending and shear, using a similar approach seen elsewhere, such as the Pont du Truc de la Fare, in France.